deathbeds/pidgy/pidgy/runpidgy.md

 # Scripting with literate programs.

+Since `pidgy` is based on [Python], derived pidgy documents can be used as scripts.

+A `pidgy` program executed as the **main** program has similar state to the running notebook and it introduces the file object.

 `pidgy` is based on [Python], a scripting language, therefore it should be possible execute markdown as scripts.

     def run(object: str, run_name=None, **globals):